rancher/rke2-docs/docs/datastore/external.md

   `mysql://username:password@tcp(hostname:3306)/database-name`

   More advanced configuration parameters are available.
-For more information on these, please see https://github.com/go-sql-driver/mysql#dsn-data-source-name
+For more information, please see https://github.com/go-sql-driver/mysql#dsn-data-source-name

   If you specify a database name and it does not exist, the server will attempt to create it.